What is Synthetic Identity Fraud?

+Synthetic identity fraud is a problem that is growing in sophistication, intensity and frequency.
 A synthetic identity is a combination of fabricated credentials where the implied identity is not associated with a real person.
-Fraudsters create synthetic identities using potentially valid social security numbers (SSNs) with accompanying false personally identifiable information (PII).
+Fraudsters may create synthetic identities using potentially valid social security numbers (SSNs) with accompanying false personally identifiable information (PII).
 For example, the synthetic may have a real, “shippable” address and the SSN may appear valid, but the SSN, name, and date of birth combination do not match with any one person.

 The Dangers of Synthetic Identity Fraud

-- When there’s no consumer to alert an organization to fraudulent activity during account life, fraudsters can use a synthetic identity to keep accounts open for months-to-years, garnering credit line increases and improved credit standing, only to eventually max out the credit line and disappear without a trace.
+- Without a consumer to alert an organization of fraudulent activity during account life, fraudsters can use synthetic identities to keep accounts open for months-to-years, garnering credit line increases and improved credit standing, only to eventually max out the credit line and disappear without a trace.

-- Once the account charges off, with no consumer victim to dispute the tradeline, synthetic frauds are often categorized as credit bads – as there is no clear evidence of fraudulent activity.
-For enterprises, this means it is difficult to even know they have a synthetic identity fraud problem – and even harder to know whether new defenses are proving effective.
+- Once the account charges off synthetic frauds are often categorized as credit bads – since there is no clear evidence of fraudulent activity.
+For enterprises, this makes it difficult to identify a synthetic fraud problem – and even harder to know if new defenses are proving effective.